This training has passed

 - Attend regularly.
 Only four hours of training may be missed.

 - Participate in field trips, even in inclement weather.

-- Some travel in personal vehicles may be necessary to reach field trip locations.
+- Travel in personal vehicles as necessary to reach field trip locations.

-- Some field trips may involve some moderate activity on uneven terrain.
-Please consult with the program office (email@example.com) before registering if you have concerns.
+- Experience moderate activity on uneven terrain.
+Please consult with the program office firstname.lastname@example.org before registering if you have you have questions about accessibility.